WoodWing/pla-articleshape-extractor/Readme.md

 - Select "Extract article shapes" from the WoodWing Studio menu
 - Select a folder to export the shapes to
 - For each Indesign article a idms, jpg and json file is created

+The extracted Article Shapes can be converted to a Print Layout Automation csv/xls using this [link]()